Marijuana Dispensaries in Cincinnati

 How Many Dispensaries Can You Visit in One Day?

-You may visit two or more medical weed dispensaries in one day in Cincinnati.
-However, you will not be able to buy more than the limits imposed under Ohio cannabis law.
-You cannot currently visit recreational dispensaries as they are illegal in the city.
+You may visit any number of weed dispensaries in one day in Cincinnati.
+However, you will not be able to buy more than the cannabis limits imposed under Ohio cannabis law.

 Do Dispensaries in Cincinnati Take Health Insurance?